Deadline: April 1st, 2015

 - Statement describing the research travel and project to be undertaken and how it relates to degree program (Max.
 5 pages long, 12 pt. font, double spaced)

 - Letter of recommendation from advisor

-Please send your full electronic application package to CLAS Associate Director, Israel Alonso (email@example.com) in one single .pdf file.
+Please send your full electronic application package to CLAS Director of Research, Eduardo Elena (email@example.com) in one single .pdf file.

-Financial and narrative reports must be submitted to CLAS within thirty days of the student's return from the field.
-The narrative report of five pages will include a description of the activities undertaken, research results, and an explanation of the next stages of the research project.
+A narrative and financial report of the pre-dissertation research trip must be submitted to CLAS by September 1st, 2015.
+The narrative report of three pages will include a description of the activities undertaken, research results, and an explanation of the next stages of the research project.
 A one-page financial report will present a complete account of expended funds.

 Upon their return, awardees will be expected to submit an abstract for participation in the Annual South Florida Latin American and Caribbean Studies Graduate Student Conference.
 In addition to presenting their findings at this conference, students will present their research results to students and faculty members at a session organized by CLAS during the academic year following their fieldwork.
 Awardees will be requested to submit to CLAS any papers or other materials developed as a result of the award.
 These materials or a portion of them may be featured on the CLAS website.

 GUIDELINES FOR DISBURSEMENT